 - Characters you genuinely like, root for, and want to see win.

 - So much charm.
 I mean for days, weeks, months, years.

 - Heartwarming, sweet, and inspiring.
 Ted makes me want to be a better person.

 - Jason Sudeikis at his absolute best and finest.
 His performance is incredible.
 He has a panic attack in one episode that had me crying and breathing deep with him.

 It’s a breath of fresh air when it feels like the windows haven’t been open since November 2016.
 Rotten Tomato critics have rated this instant classic 86%.
 Seriously?
 86%?
 Clearly, 14% of their critics don’t like joy.
 The audience score is a much better 98%, but I’m still looking at that 2% sideways.
 It’s like, I’m sorry, is it too much happiness for you?

 Ted Lasso is soon to be mentioned in conversations with Seinfeld, The Golden Girls, The Office, Modern Family, Schitt’s Creek, and Parks and Rec.
-Speaking of, I can see Ted Lasso Schitt’s Creeking the f*ck out of next year’s Emmy’s.
-Yes, it’s that good and I’m not ready for it to be over so soon.
+Speaking of, I can see Ted Lasso Schitt’s Creeking the f*ck out of next year’s Emmy’s and other awards.
+Yes, it’s that good and I’m not ready for it to be over.
 On the bright side, it’s been renewed for another season.
 Thank you Apple TV.
 Now hurry it up and get it made.